Skip to content

 Need Base class Example

-Reusable multi-step recipe with configuration Tool PrepareMonomer, BuildPolymer
+Reusable multi-step workflow with configuration Tool PrepareMonomer, BuildPolymer

 Reusable analysis on array data Compute MSD, DisplacementCorrelation